masyl/isomaton/doc/roadmap.md

 ### v0.5 - Some basic expectations

-- Bug: Water and dirt blocks are generated one over the other and alternate during display
+- DONE: Bug: Water and dirt blocks are generated one over the other and alternate during display
 - Bug: Grass has disapeared
 - Bug: Actors dont walk into each-others
 - Blocks for material and entities have a directions.
 When actors move, they change their directions.